chromaui/chromatic-docs/ci.md

       - run: npm chromatic -a <project-token> --exit-zero-on-changes
 ```

+If you run jobs on external PRs, view [CircleCI docs](https://circleci.com/blog/triggering-trusted-ci-jobs-on-untrusted-forks/) for a configuration guide.
 For more workflow inspiriation, checkout this [Chromatic CircleCI Orb](https://circleci.com/orbs/registry/orb/wave/chromatic) that was made by a customer.

 </details>